 Most Ridiculous Plot Element of 2010: Alice in Wonderland’s stupid dance payoff.
 How do I approach this gingerly?
 The climax that’s established is not Alice slaying the dragon, accepting her destiny, and (W)underland triumphing over the Red Queen’s tyranny.
 The climax is Depp break-dancing.
 You read that right, though the residents refer to his crazy legs movement as “futterwackin,” which sounds suspiciously naughty.
 It’s a moment so goofy, so tonally inappropriate that it shatters the entire notion of suspension of disbelief.
 It rips you out of the movie and all for a cheap laugh.
 It’s bizarre.
 I acknowledge that, given the fantasy framework, that the ending ought to stay in touch with the fantastical setting.
 But break-dancing?
 Would The Wizard of Oz have ended better if the Tin Man and the Scarecrow started break-dancing?
 At least the Tin Man could effectively perform the Robot.
 It’s a real-world artifact that has no place in the world of fantasy.

 Thora Birch Award for Hottest Actress in 2010: Violante Placido in The American.
 This Italian actress/singer played a prostitute in the small sleepy villa that George Clooney laid low in.
-But the town wasn’t the only thing he was laying low inside.
+But the town wasn’t the only place he was laying low.
 This beauty was enough to give Clooney an existential crisis of character in what was otherwise a very sleepy movie.

 Runner’s-up: Anne Hathaway and her bounty of nudity in Love & Other Drugs; Olivia Wilde in TRON: Legacy; Gemma Arterton in Prince of Persia/Clash of the Titans/Tamara Drewe; and Helen Mirren firing automatic weapons in RED.